BWNguyenVu/BWSharing/readme.md

 <li>*note: Please wait for the Render server to start after sleep.
 (This process takes 10->15 seconds)  </li>

 <h2>Informations</h2>
-<li> BWSharing is a free platform that helps users store courses and share courses with each other.
-Main functions such as authorization, authentication, course contributions, editing, deletion...</li>
+<li> BWSharing is a free platform that assists users in storing and sharing courses with each other.
+Main functions include authorization, authentication, course contribution, editing, deletion, etc. </li>
+<li> Web application built using the MVC architecture.</li>
 <li> FPT University </li>
 <li> Start: December 2023 </li>
 <li>  Progress: 80% </li>